Workplace And Construction Injuries

 There are many potential dangers on construction sites, especially when employees are working at large heights.
 Some of these dangers are falling objects and debris that drop onto workers below.
 Not all of these accidents are result of worker carelessness.
 In some cases, these workers are being asked to use tools or perform jobs that are not safe.
 Many falling debris accidents could have been prevented through the use of proper safety regulations and guidelines.

-Workers at heights, including scaffolding, ladders, steel girders, cranes and other large structures, may drop objects that include power tools, hammers, saws, glass, pulleys, winches, cables, drywall, lumber & other materials or debris.
+Workers at heights, including scaffolding, ladders, steel girders, cranes and other large structures, may drop objects that include power tools, hammers, saws, glass, pulleys, winches, cables, drywall, lumber and other materials or debris.

 If you can show that another party (referred to as a third party) shares responsibility for negligence, such as a subcontractor or property owner responsible for the defective or dangerous scaffolding, you have legal recourse to seek additional damages.
-These types of legal actions are referred to as "third-party" lawsuits, which we discuss in further detail below.
+These types of legal actions are referred to as “third-party” lawsuits that we discuss in further detail below.

 In specific types of construction site injury cases, the local municipality in which you were working may share liability for damages for your injuries.
 If you were injured while working on a government building project, you have only 90 days to file a notice of intent to claim compensation.
 See us right away to discuss the circumstances of your scaffolding accident.